Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 {% endhighlight %}

-This is the code we need for the weather manager for now.
-By extending `akka.actor.AbstractActor`, this object can be used as an actor in the Akka system (we created in the main class).
+This is the code we need for the `WeatherManager` for now.
+By extending `akka.actor.AbstractActor`, this object can be used as an actor in the Akka system (we created in the `Main` class).
 Let’s look at some common building blocks the actor exists of:

 1. Akka provides its own logging adapter.
 It logs messages to the console (non-blocking) and logs the actor adres in the system, which might be useful for debugging purposes.
 We will discus the actor adresses later.

-2. Actors aren’t created with the new keyword, instead they are created by the `Props.create()`.
+2. Actors aren’t created with the `new` keyword, instead they are created by the `Props.create()`.
 The props factory function is something often used with Akka actors.

 3. The inner class forms the definition of a message then is send to this actor (but may also be send between other actors).
 In most cases messages include a `requestId` which is used by the sending party to match responded messages.
 Here we also provide the location for which we want to receive the predicted and actual weather.

 4. The receive builder is the only abstract method of `AbstractActor`, which means that we must overwrite it.
-The Receive object that’s returned will contain the logic for handling messages.
-If we want an empty Receive object we would write the following snippet: return `receiveBuilder().build();` The `match()` function makes that whenever the actor receives a `ComparePredictionRequest` it will delegate it to the comparePrediction()function.
+The `Receive` object that’s returned will contain the logic for handling messages.
+If we want an empty `Receive` object we would write the following snippet: return `receiveBuilder().build();` The `match()` function makes that whenever the actor receives a `ComparePredictionRequest` it will delegate it to the `comparePrediction()` function.

 5. In this function we will handle the message, for now it just outputs the request parameters, but we will fix this soon.

-Now to create this actor and tell it to do its job we write the following code in the main function:
+Now to create this actor and tell it to do its job we write the following code in the `main()` function:

 {% highlight java %}
 ActorSystem system = ActorSystem.create("weather");